folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "to pay the devil's wages, woo, huh" > Devil's wages

-* Lecrae describes the large amounts of money as the “devil’s wages”.
-The use of the word "devil" connects to the third verse of “Watch the Party Die” where Kendrick rapped.
+* Lecrae describes the large amounts of money as the “devil’s wages.”
+The use of the word "devil" connects to the third verse of “Watch the Party Die,” where Kendrick rapped:

   * *It's time to **get these devils out the way**, heavy metals on my sword
   We settle hard disputes today, the ghetto Hollywood divorce*

-* It’s also notable that in St. Paul’s letter to the Church in Rome, St. Paul says "The wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord."
-The idea that the wages of the ["devil" / "satan" / "false accuser" / "diabolical one"] are closely associated with death also connects to the titles of "Watch the Party Die" and "Die for the Party".
+* It’s also notable that in St. Paul’s letter to the Church in Rome, he says, "The wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord."
+The idea that the wages of the ["devil" / "satan" / "false accuser" / "diabolical one"] are closely associated with death also connects to the titles of "Watch the Party Die" and "Die for the Party."

 {{< /details >}}